OpenTechStrategies/streetcrm/INSTALL.md

 will show up in the app.
 You can remove it or change it whenever you like.

+Everyone will need to do the following with the CSS file in order for the site to be styled correctly:

+       $ cp streetcrm/static/css/streetcrm.css.tmpl streetcrm/static/css/streetcrm.css

+Once you've done that, edit `streetcrm.css` to have whatever branding you'd like.

 Load sample data if necessary
 -----------------------------